-For the same reason that I like airport terminals and convention centers—it’s fascinating to me to see the design of large, sprawling buildings that have to manage the flow of people within a lot of constraints—I enjoy exploring indoor shopping malls.
+For the same reason that I like airport terminals and convention centers—it’s fascinating to me to see the design of large, sprawling buildings that have to manage the flow of people within a lot of constraints—I enjoy exploring enclosed (indoor) shopping malls.

 This map started as a simple map I made of Ohio’s malls last year, so that I could see if there were any relatively nearby malls I hadn’t visited.
 I soon converted it into a Google Earth KMZ map and added Ohio’s neighboring states (Michigan, Indiana, Kentucky, West Virginia, and Pennsylvania).
 Earlier this year, I decided to add the rest of the United States, and then import that KMZ file into QGIS to create an easier-to-read map.

-That research was pretty tricky, because “indoor mall” is a matter of degree.
-Many outdoor outlet malls nonetheless had an indoor food court (and likewise, there were a number of food halls throughout the US)–but a few restaurants sharing some common tables didn’t really feel like a mall to me.
-On the other hand, I found a lot of places where strip malls had been enclosed by building an indoor connecting hallway along the front (such as Town & Country Shopping Center near me)–which felt like a mall as long as they were big enough.
+That research was pretty tricky, because “enclosed mall” is a matter of degree.
+Many outdoor outlet malls nonetheless had an enclosed food court (and likewise, there were a number of food halls throughout the US)–but a few restaurants sharing some common tables didn’t really feel like a mall to me.
+On the other hand, I found a lot of places where strip malls had been enclosed by building an enclosed connecting hallway along the front (such as Town & Country Shopping Center near me)–which felt like a mall as long as they were big enough.

-The definition I eventually settled on for an indoor mall was that it had to be a structure with at least one department store and more than one smaller store (even if any of those were presently vacant) connected with some sort of indoor hallway or atrium–and parking garages didn’t count as “indoors” for that purpose.
+The definition I eventually settled on for an enclosed mall was that it had to be a structure with at least one anchor1 (such as a department store) and more than one smaller store (even if any of those were presently vacant) connected with some sort of enclosed hallway or atrium–and parking garages didn’t count as “enclosed” for that purpose.
 I don’t love this definition, but I couldn’t come up with a more concise one.

 Permanently Closed Malls